SudoZekho/NHPS/README.md

-# Network-Connection-History
+# Network Passwords Shower
-NCH aka Network Connection History is a light and unique script that can show you the passwords of the Wireless Networks that you've been conected.
+NPS aka Network Passwords Shower is a light and unique script that can show you the passwords of the Wireless Networks that you've been conected.
 Use it &amp; Enjoy!

 Linux :
-type ./NCH.py in terminal!
+type ./NPS.py in terminal!

 Windows :
-install Python on Your PC and Type "python NCH.py" in Command line!
+install Python on Your PC and Type "python NPS.py" in Command line!